 MFA in Print Media

-PNCA’s Master of Fine Arts in Print Media is a 60-credit, two-year program, that promotes a flexible structure to facilitate a unique studio practice that is both independent and collaborative.
-Print Media’s Lab is seen as an epicenter of intense making, professional collaboration and creativity crossing pathways into industry, research, commercial applications, education and the broad fields of Fine Arts & Design.
-The print matrix’s capacity for unique, multiple, and widely distributed forms bridges fine art and mass media platforms.
-Print Media supports the idea that a print can be an image, object or take on site specific concerns.
-Topics such as craft, originality, communication, entrepreneurship, consumerism, social engagement, propaganda and protest are embedded in the curriculum.
-The program offers a diverse range of traditional and emerging printmaking pathways, integrating new techniques and media to expand our capacity as makers and collaborators in the fine art, academic and commercial realms.
+MASTER OF FINE ARTS IN PRINT MEDIA is a 60-credit, two-year program with a flexible structure that facilitates a unique studio practice that is both independent and collaborative.
+Print Media’s Studio is an epicenter of intense making, professional collaboration, and creativity, crossing pathways into industry, research, commercial applications, education, and the broad fields of fine art and design.
+The print matrix’s capacity for unique, multiple, and widely distributed forms bridges the realms of fine art and mass media.
+Print Media supports the idea that a print can be an image or an object, or can take on site-specific concerns.
+Topics such as craft, originality, communication, entrepreneurship, consumerism, social engagement, propaganda, and protest are embedded in the curriculum.
+The program offers a diverse range of traditional and emerging printmaking pathways, integrating new techniques and media to expand our capacity as makers and collaborators in the fine art, academic, and commercial realms.

 Print Media’s structure complements PNCA’s educational philosophy of supporting independent inquiry and encouraging cross-disciplinary dialog.
 Our students benefit from a dynamic national and international roster of creative practitioners as well as industry specialists.
 Graduate study at PNCA offers motivated students the opportunity to work closely with faculty and community professionals.
 For the first three semesters, MFA candidates in Print Media work both independently and collaboratively, supported by the guidance of faculty and peers.
 During the final semester, students are paired with individual mentors to support them through their capstone project.
 The program cultivates multiple pathways towards possible careers in small press, commercial fabrication, publishing, fine art presses and teaching in addition to individual studio art practice.
 To support this, the program has strong connections to regional and national print and creative production studios with opportunities for professional development.
 Students can also pursue teaching assistantships, internships and community-based practicums for hands-on learning experiences.